intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 ...
 ```

-SYCL compiler needs to compile lambda function passed to
+SYCL compiler needs to compile lambda exression passed to
 `cl::sycl::handler::parallel_for` method and function `foo` called from this
 lambda function.
-Compiler also must ignore bar function when we "device" part
+Compiler also must ignore bar function when we compile the "device" part
 of the single source code.

-Current approach is to use attribute SYCL kernel in SYCL runtime to mark code
+Current approach is to use the SYCL kernel atttribute in SYCL runtime to mark code
 passed to `cl::sycl::handler::parallel_for` as "kernel functions".
 Obviously runtime library can't mark foo as "device" code - this is a compiler
 job: to traverse all symbols accessible from kernel functions and add them to
-the "device part" of the code marking them with new attribute SYCL device.
+the "device part" of the code marking them with the new SYCL device attribute.

 #### Lowering of lambda function objects and named function objects

-In SYCL all shared between host and device memory objects (buffers/images,
+All SYCL memory objects shared between host and device (buffers/images,
-these objects map to OpenCL buffers and images) can be accessed through special
+these objects map to OpenCL buffers and images) must be accessed through special
 `accessor` classes.
-Obviosly these classes contain pointers inside.
+The "device" side implementation of these classes contain pointers to the device memory.
 There is no
 way in OpenCL to pass structures with pointers inside as kernel arguments.
 SYCL also has special mechanism for passing kernel arguments from host to
 device, if in OpenCL you need to call `clSetKernelArg`, in SYCL all
 kernel arguments are captures/fields of lambda/functor which is passed to
 `parallel_for` (in code snippet above one kernel argument - `accessor A`).
-To map to OpenCL setting kernel arguments mechanism we added generation of
+To map to OpenCL kernel arguments setting mechanism we added generation of
 "kernel wrapper" function inside the compiler.
 "Kernel wrapper" function
 contains body of SYCL kernel function, receives OpenCL like parameters and
 additionally does some manipulation to initialize captured lambda/functor